 Mr. Ostoyich recently obtained a defense verdict as lead trial counsel in an eight week bench trial against the Federal Trade Commission on charges that his client conspired to fix prices directly and through an industry association.
 The Commission’s decision to dismiss six of its own counts marked the first time in two decades that the Commission ruled against its own claims.
 This case earned Mr. Ostoyich and the trial team recognition as “Legal Lions” in Law360’s Weekly Verdict: Legal Lions & Lambs (February 14, 2014) and the award for Behavioral Matter of the Year- Americas by the Global Competition Review (April 14, 2015).

 Additional recent litigation verdicts include obtaining a zero dollar judgment on behalf of a client facing a multibillion dollar monopolization suit brought by its main rival and a summary judgment in a price fixing case charging his client with participating in a decade-long conspiracy to fix natural gas prices.
 In both cases, his cross examination of the opposing experts led the courts to exclude their testimony.

-He is recognized as a leading antitrust lawyer in Chambers USA, rated “Preeminent” by Martindale-Hubbell, and named a D.C.
+He is recognized as a leading antitrust lawyer in Chambers USA and Legal 500, rated “Preeminent” by Martindale-Hubbell, and named a D.C.
 Super Lawyer for Antitrust.
 The Legal 500 stated that Mr. Ostoyich “provides clients with a considerable pedigree in relation to a range of federal and state private antitrust litigation.”

 He is a member of the Antitrust Council of the U.S. Chamber of Commerce and frequently speaks at industry conferences and client retreats about antitrust law developments.
 He has written and edited several dozen articles and analyses of the antitrust laws and co-authored a chapter on the law and economics of antitrust damages in a leading treatise.